Supporting Your Anxious Child Before Holiday Gatherings

 “Thank you for telling me.
 I am glad we can figure this out together.”

-➤ This helps your child learn that anxiety is not something they must hide or “get over.”
-It is something they can talk through and face with support.
+➤ These kinds of responses teach your child that their anxiety is not something to hide.
+It is something you can explore together with safety and support.

 2. Preview the Plan to Create Predictability